SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 # Clinical predictors of COVID-19 mortality:

-The scripts in this repository is used to reproduce the results for ["Clinical predictors of COVID-19 mortality”](https://www.medrxiv.org/content/10.1101/2020.05.19.20103036v1), which is avaliable on MedRxiv now.
+The jupyter notebook in this repository is used to reproduce the results for ["Clinical predictors of COVID-19 mortality”](https://www.medrxiv.org/content/10.1101/2020.05.19.20103036v1), which is avaliable on MedRxiv now.

 To cite this paper: